SpenceKonde/arduino-tiny-841/README.md

 *IF YOU ARE USING ARDUINO 1.6:*

 * open the arduino-tiny-841 folder, and create a new folder named "avr".
-  Move the cores and bootloaders folders, as well as boards.txt, platform.txt, and programmers.txt into "avr"
+  Move the cores, libraries, and bootloaders folders, as well as boards.txt, platform.txt, and programmers.txt into "avr"

-* In this avr folder, create a "libraries" folder.
-Copy the EEPROM and SPI libraries into this folder from
-      (Arduino install location)/hardware/arduino/avr/libraries/

 *IF YOU ARE USING ARDUINO 1.0.x, you must update the compiler toolchain*